pisanorg/Student-Git-Docs/submitting-assignments.md

 This guide will walk you through how to submit each of your assignments.

-**NOTE** Pushing any new commits after the submission deadline is allowed, but will show up as a late submission and suffer any late penalties specifcied by the instructor's syllabus.
+**NOTE** Pushing any new commits after the submission deadline is allowed, but will show up as a late submission and suffer any late penalties specified by the instructor's syllabus.

 ## Preparing your repository